zanonnicola/meletto/src/pages/works/verità.md

-  the concept of “truth” materializes in a human-shaped figure standing straight in front of the viewer. the entire composition is built on a vertical symmetry that gives a very powerful appearance to the painting. one more original feature is the great contrast between warm and cold colours, from such the saturated red-orange to the very dark blue.
+  the concept of “truth” materializes in a human-shaped figure standing straight in front of the viewer. the entire composition is built on a vertical symmetry that gives a very powerful appearance to the painting. one more original feature is the great contrast between warm and cold colours, from saturated red-orange to very dark blue.
 link: >-
   https://www.etsy.com/listing/667450305/hand-painted-painting-original?ref=shop_home_active_1&frs=1
 pictures: